Steps for Studying in Montréal

 3. Applying for the Québec Acceptance Certificate (CAQ) for studies

 If the duration of your study program is over six months, you must apply to the Government of Québec for a Québec Acceptance Certificate (CAQ) after receiving your admission letter from a designated learning institution.
 You may apply online directly on the Ministère de l’Immigration, de la Francisation et de l’Intégration website.
-Please note that the estimated/average application processing time is 20 business days.

 4. Applying for a study permit